VedantWankhade/dotfiles/README.md

 - Profile choices (like Hyprland, DWM, KDE, Dev etc)
 - Hyprland
   - Switch to specific window (or open the program if not running) on keybind

+> [!IMPORTANT]
+> Use ansible-core v2.18.* as v2.19.* has issues with reading sudo password from tty stdin as of 27/07/2025.